Atinary-technologies/gryffin/README.md

 - `general`.
 It contains hyperparameter choices that will affect the performance of Gryffin.
 The whole list of hyperparameters and their default values are available at `src/gryffin/utilities/defaults.py`.
 Some of the most important hyperparameters (type) are:
     - `auto_desc_gen` (bool): It enables dynamic Gryffin for the case it is set to `True` and descriptors are provided.
     - `sampling_strategies` (int): Number of acquisition functions as per the Phoenics framework.
+By default, *n* sampling strategies are sampled evenly across the interval [-1, 1], i.e. `lambdas = np.linspace(-1, 1, n)`.

 - `parameters`.
 It characterizes the parameters that are to be optimized.
-Gryffin supports both continuous, categorical and discrete parameters.
+Gryffin supports continuous, categorical and discrete parameters.
 Each parameter type is characterized with a number of attributes.

     - **Continuous** parameters are characterized by an upper (`high`) and lower (`low`) bound.
-    - **Categorical** parameters take on one of a limited number of possible options.
+    - **Categorical** parameters take on one of a finite number of possible options.
 Options may be characterized by descriptors.
-Both information should be available in `cat_details`.
+Both information (`options` and `descriptors`) should be available in `cat_details`.
-    - **Discrete** parameters also take on one of a limited number of possible options.
+    - **Discrete** parameters also take on one of a finite number of possible options.
 Options are in the interval defined by an upper (`high`) and lower (`low`) bound.

 - `objectives`.
 It enumerates the list of objectives to optimize.
 For the case where the user defines more than one objective, all objectives are aggregated into one single objective based on the Chimera framework [3].
 In either case, each objective must always be characterized with:
     - `name` (str): Name of the property to be optimized.